VOLUNTEER WITH US

 Accommodation:

-Volunteer Retreat Programme accommodation is in Jacqui & David’s home, with shared bathroom, kitchen and living room facilities.
-You are welcome to camp on the land by prior arrangement.
-Wifi and mobile signalWifi is free of charge, please use your own device.
-All phone calls are to be made using personal mobile phone.
-The mobile signal is not strong here but WhatsApp and wifi calling work well.
+Wifi is free of charge, please use your own device.
+All phone calls are to be made using your own personal mobile phone.
+The mobile signal is not strong here but WhatsApp and wifi calling work reasonably well.
+(Please note we do not have fastfibre or a very strong internet connection.)
+The only landline at the sanctuary is not accessible unless for emergencies.
 To fully benefit from being on retreat it may be beneficial for you to “unplug” from technology for as much as possible.
-However, if you need to work remotely whilst here please discuss this with us so that we can accommodate your preferred work schedule and ensure a good wifi signal if needed.
-There is a cabin by the lake and a cabin by the river which you are welcome to enjoy during the day time whilst you are here.
+However, if you need to work remotely whilst here please discuss this with us beforehand so that we can accommodate your preferred work schedule and enable you the best wifi signal possible. .

 Things to Bring: